-- (v) School Day classrooms that have closures that cause them to fall below 1000 hours must develop a plan in advance to ensure they meet the minimum annual dosage requirements. - (vi) Contractors must provide families, in advance, an annual calendar with planned days of closure. - (c) Working Day is intended to serve eligible working or student families' year round.
-Program hours must be offered to meet the needs of the eligible working or student families in the community. - (i) Class is open a minimum of 10 hours per day, five days per week, year round. - (ii) Ensure a minimum 2,370 hours of class available per year.
-(RCW 43.216.010(13)) - (iii) Contractors must provide families, in advance, an annual calendar with planned days of closure. - (vii) Working day classrooms that have closures that cause them to fall below 2,370 hours must develop a plan in advance to ensure they meet the minimum annual dosage requirements. - (3) Both Working Day and School Day classes may modify instruction and class schedules during: - (a) Tribal, State, and Federal holidays - (b) Tribal government closures - (c) Tribal cultural events - (d) School breaks - (e) Staff professional development and wellness activities approved by DCYF if proposed activities result in a contractor being unable to meet the minimum annual dosage requirements. - (4) At sites that offer wrap-around child care in addition to ECEAP, contractors must specify on the ELMS Class Info page which hours are ECEAP hours.
-During ECEAP hours, sites must follow all ECEAP requirements. - (5) Daily transportation to and from the classroom does not count as part of class hours.
+- (1) Contractors must use an early learning framework to plan developmentally-appropriate early childhood education.
+This framework informs the environment, daily routine, curriculum, adult-child interactions, guidance, screening and referral, assessment, individualization and parent-teacher conferences. - (2) 0-3 ECEAP is a Working Day model intended to serve eligible working or student families' year round.
+Program hours must be offered to meet the needs of the eligible working or student families in the community. - (a) Class is open a minimum of 10 hours per day, five days per week, year round. - (b) Ensure a minimum 2,370 hours of class available per year.
+(RCW 43.216.010(13)) - (c) Contractors must provide families, in advance, an annual calendar with planned days of closure. - (d) Working day classrooms that have closures that cause them to fall below 2,370 hours must develop a plan in advance to ensure they meet the minimum annual dosage requirements. - (3) 0-3 ECEAP classes may modify instruction and class schedules during: - (a) Tribal, State, and Federal holidays - (b) Tribal government closures - (c) Tribal cultural events - (d) School breaks - (e) Staff professional development and wellness activities approved by DCYF if proposed activities result in a contractor being unable to meet the minimum annual dosage requirements. - (4) Daily transportation to and from the classroom does not count as part of class hours.